ch-stark/argocdpoliciesblog/blog_simplified.md

    policies using the new dependency feature:

    For quickly installing the below policies just execute those three policies.
-   First is to install OpenShift-Gitops, second is to configure the ArgoCD-Instance and the third is to apply policies.
+   The first policy is to install OpenShift-Gitops, the second is to configure the ArgoCD-Instance and the third is to create an ArgoCD Application which is in charge to apply the policies.
-   Note that Policies and and ArgoCD-Instance configured with PolicyGenerator should be only applied on the Hub-Cluster.

    ```
    oc apply -f https://raw.githubusercontent.com/ch-stark/argocdpoliciesblog/main/setuppolicies/policies/openshift-gitops-installed.yaml
-   #should be only applied on the Hub
+   #below policy must be only applied on the Hub
    oc apply -f https://raw.githubusercontent.com/ch-stark/argocdpoliciesblog/main/setuppolicies/policies/openshift-gitops-policygenerator.yaml
-   #should be only applied on the Hub
+   #below policy must be only applied on the Hub
    oc apply -f https://raw.githubusercontent.com/ch-stark/argocdpoliciesblog/main/setuppolicies/policies/policy-application-gatekeeper.yaml
    ```